muhwezi/pdsnd_github/README.md

 This is the 2nd project in the Udacity datat science nano degree course
 ### Files used
 bikeshare.py
+I also used data filed from chocaco, new york and washington cities
 ### Credits
 Data used here was extracted from course material.
 Thanks to Udacity for making this happen